 Our Resident Monk, Venerable Suddhammananda, a New Yorker who had been practicing meditation for over thirty years, became one of a handful of Americans to travel to Sri Lanka in order to meditate in the forest.
 After practicing meditation in forest dwellings for many months, he made the decision to Ordain and devote the remainder of his life to following the Buddha's Teachings and spreading the Dhamma.
 With the encouragement of his Maha Thero or Great Teacher, and with the fervent wish to share the transformative power of meditation with others, Venerable Sudhammananda returned to the United States and this Meditation Center was thereafter established.

-At Ithaca Buddhist Meditation, we try to present Buddhism and Meditation in a straightforward and understandable way.
-Our audience consists of people from all different backgrounds, so we attempt to limit some of the non-essential jargon and rituals and focus on the essentials.
-At the same time, we have to be true to our Theravadin Tradition and the Teachings of the Buddha.
-We believe that we have struck the proper balance in this regard, keeping the essence of Theravada Buddhism but with more limited chanting, bowing, and ritual, and with greater autonomy and flexibility than one would find in a traditional Temple.
+At Ithaca Buddhist Meditation, we endeavor to present Buddhism and meditation in a straightforward and understandable way, while keeping with our Theravadin Tradition and the Teachings of the Buddha.
+We believe that we have struck the proper balance in this regard, keeping the essence of our meditation tradition but with more limited chanting, bowing, and ritual, and with greater autonomy and flexibility than one would find in a traditional Temple.

 Stress can take a toll on your mental and physical health.
 Whether dealing with study, work, family responsibilities, traffic, or relationships, stress for most people is a fact of life.
 Our meditation sessions are designed to help you to relax, let go of tension, reduce anxiety and just Be.
 Our blend of guided and silent meditations will leave you feeling calm and centered, able to face the stresses and strains of daily activities with greater stability and equanimity, and less subject to the vicissitudes of life.